valancej/documentation/_posts/continuous-deployment/2014-09-03-deployment-to-google-app-engine.md

 ![GAE Success]({{ site.baseurl }}/images/continuous-deployment/gae_success.png)

-You have now successfully created a custom deployment script.
+You have now successfully setup deployment to your Google App Engine.
 Go ahead and push a commit to your configured deploy branch.

 ## App Engine Authentication Issues